attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_ruby/README.md

 Open conf/att-api.properites and find the following settings:

-    # Replace these values with apiKey, secretKey and short code
+    # Replace these values with AppKey and Secret
-    # For your application in devconnect.
+    # For your application.
-    apiKey    : XXXXXX
+    AppKey : XXXXXX
-    secretKey : XXXXXX
+    Secret : XXXXXX

     # This is the main endpoint through which all API requests are made
     apiHost : https://api.att.com